Canada’s job market offers many opportunities to skilled immigrants who have a background in science, technology, engineering, or math (STEM).

 Many STEM Professionals Are Immigrants

-Many STEM-educated immigrants have chosen to pursue their careers in their new country.
-In 2016, 54 percent of STEM graduates had immigrated.
+Many STEM-educated immigrants chose to pursue careers in a relevant field in Canada.
+In 2016, 54 percent of Canada’s STEM graduates were immigrants.

 Here’s how those numbers break down:

 - Among all engineering and computer science graduates in the country (ages 25 to 64), 61 percent were immigrants.

 - Among all science and technology graduates (ages 25 to 64), 41 percent were immigrants.

 - About 49 percent of STEM professionals with a bachelor’s degree were immigrants.

 - Among STEM professionals with a master’s or doctoral degree, 64 percent were immigrants.